 - How we were able to rediscover the heart, passion, fun and profitability in farming in whole new ways!

 Schmitz Dairy was started in 2014 with 8 cows and a grass-fed dream.
-Our dairy is run by husband and wife team Derek and Taylor along with our young daughter Olivia.
+Our dairy is run by husband and wife team Derek and Taylor along with our young daughters Olivia and Wren.
 We currently rent Willenbring Family Farm and work closely with them.
-We have grown the operation to 60 cows and added pastured pork and lamb.
+We have grown the operation to 80 dairy cows, have added a flock of hair sheep and a direct-to-consumer beef enterprise.
 We have always known grazing had to be the foundation for a profitable, efficient, and family-oriented farm.
 After becoming aware of regenerative agriculture, the Soil Health Principles and the Three Rules of Adaptive Stewardship, this became imperative.
 After implementing the principles and the rules we have seen our soil health and livestock health skyrocket.
 This has made farming so much more fun and exciting.

 We would love to have you come discover how to revolutionize and regenerate your operations as well.

 In the SHA Dairy School, farmers will develop an understanding of regenerative agricultural principles and how they relate to their farm.
 Through a time tested combination of hands-on and classroom programming, dairy farmers will learn how to successfully apply the principles of regenerative agriculture to build soil, crop, forage, herd and financial health to their farms.